webpy/webpy.github.com/index.md

 _Think about the ideal way to write a web app.
 Write the code to make it happen._ [**Aaron Swartz**](http://en.wikipedia.org/wiki/Aaron_Swartz)

+**Note:** Due to spam, you must now log in on the side to edit.
+Sorry.

 ### web.py documentation:

 * [installation](/install)